checkedc/checkedc/tests/dynamic_checking/README.md

 ### Optimised versions

-Each of these 3 tests has an optimized counterpart, (the files with `-opt` as a filename suffix).
+Each of these tests has an optimized counterpart, (the files with `-opt` as a filename suffix).
 This runs the original test, but with `-O3`, and tests against the same source file using FileCheck.
 This is so that we know high levels of optimization don't delete our dynamic checks.

 ## Other Tests

-Tests with the `dynamic_check-` filename prefix test the `dynamic_check` builtin, these are not duplicated in the same way as the tests above.
+Tests in the`dynamic_check` subdirectory test the `dynamic_check` builtin.
+These are not duplicated in the same way as the tests above.